Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

 ```

-This function takes our lookups and constraints, then constructs
+This function takes our lookups and constraints, then it:

-an unbalanced transaction using them, after that it tries to balance
-the transaction and attempts to get a signature for this transaction, then it
-submits the transaction and if all got right, it returns the Id
-for the transaction wrapped inside the `Contract`.
+- Constructs an unbalanced transaction.
+- Attempts to balance the transaction.
+- Request the user to sign this transaction.
+- Submits the transaction.
+- Returns the Id for the submitted transaction.

+Note that some errors could happen in this process and
+the use of the functions `liftedE` and `liftedM` to
+propagate those errors and internalize them in the `Contract` monad.
+Also, as when we work with Haskell `IO` values, some other
+errors could happen performing the operations inside
+and `Aff` effect (some server could be unreachable,
+the user could fail provide the signature, etc).

 This is a separate function as is almost boilerplate once we
 have set our environment.